CartoDB/carto-react/UPGRADE.md

 For external use: `import { Button } from '@carto/react-ui';`.

+### ToggleButtonGroup

+We have a `ToggleButtonGroup` component that uses `Mui ToggleButtonGroup` and extends it with some extra props:

+- variant

+So, instead of Mui ToggleButtonGroup, the component you should use is this one:
+`react-ui/src/components/atoms/ToggleButtonGroup`

+For external use: `import { ToggleButtonGroup } from '@carto/react-ui';`.

 ### AppBar

 We have a custom component to build the basic structure and styles on top of AppBar Mui component.